 - If possible, we should avoid roads with heavily populated trucks during peak accident hours.

 - Don’t follow large trucks too closely.
 If you can’t see a truck’s side mirrors, the truck driver can’t see you.

 - Do not try to pass a truck on the right side when that truck is turning right.
 Trucks must swing wide to the left in order to make a right turn.
 They may not see you if you’re passing them on the right.

 - To properly pass a large truck or bus on the highway, accelerate slightly and maintain a consistent speed.
 Wait until you see the entire cab in your rearview mirror before you signal and pull over.

 - Don’t cut in front of a truck or bus.
 Large trucks and buses need more distance to stop.
 If you cut in front of a truck, the truck may not be able to stop in time or may be forced to stop too quickly, resulting in a serious or fatal accident.

 How We Can Help

-The lawyers at Gautreaux Law have successfully handled tractor-trailer cases for well over a decade and have recovered millions of dollars for our clients.
-If you have been injured in a trucking accident and need to speak with a lawyer please complete our contact form, or call us at 478-238-9758 for a free consultation.
+Gautreaux Law has successfully handled large truck accidents for well over a decade and has recovered millions of dollars for our clients.
+If you have been injured in a tractor-trailer accident and need to speak with a lawyer please complete our contact form, or call us at 478-238-9758 for a free consultation.